lisp-mirror/lqml/examples/meshtastic/readme.md

 ask for pairing/PIN during BLE ini.
 If your device doesn't have a display, use `123456` as your PIN.

-Both on android and Linux it may occur that the devices are sometimes not found.
-It's still a mystery to me why this happens.
-I tried unpairing/pairing again, reinstall app or restart OS until it works.
-A generic bluetooth app like **nRF Connect** might help in those cases in order to see if the devices themselves work and are able to connect.
+It may occur that the devices are sometimes not found.
+For me it worked again after unpairing the devices.
+Remember to unpair them from all devices.

-On Linux you might sometimes also need to unpair and pair again, if there are errors when trying to connect.
+A generic bluetooth app like **nRF Connect** may help in order to see if the devices themselves work and are able to connect.